Charles-Bofferding/reading-notes/class-09.md

 - There are like a lot of problems if trying to make this for older browsers.
 - Events handlers can be on multiple elements in a page, by default the browser will search for more specific elements rather than parents but this can be reversed.

-1. This is a list
-1. list
-1. list

 [Go Back](README.md)

 [Hard Link to this Full Live Page](https://charles-bofferding.github.io/reading-notes/read0X.html)